SciML/DataDrivenDiffEq.jl/docs/src/index.md

 # DataDrivenDiffEq.jl

-**DataDrivenDiffEq.jl** is a package for finding the governing equations of motion automatically from a dataset.
+**DataDrivenDiffEq.jl** is a package for finding systems of equations of automatically from a dataset.

-The methods in this package take in data and return the differential equation model which generated the data.
+The methods in this package take in data and return the model which generated the data.
 A known model is not required as input.
-These methods can estimate equation-free and equation-based models for discrete and continuous differential equations.
+These methods can estimate equation-free and equation-based models for discrete, continuous differential equations or direct mappings.

 There are two main types of estimation, depending on if you need the result to be human-understandable:
 + Structural identification - returns a human readable result in symbolic form.
 + Structural estimation - returns a function that predicts the derivative and generates a correct time series, but is not necessarily human readable.

-## Package Overview

-Currently, the following algorithms for structural estimation and identification are implemented.
-Please note that all the algorithms have been unified under a single mathematical framework, so the interface might be a little different than what you expect.

-+ Dynamic Mode Decomposition (DMD)
-+ Extended Dynamic Mode Decomposition
-+ Sparse Identification of Nonlinear Dynamics (SINDy)
-+ Implicit Sparse Identification of Nonlinear Dynamics

 ## Installation